bruce-hill/tomo/docs/identifiers.md

 To avoid confusing situations where two identifiers look the same but don't refer to the same thing, Tomo normalizes every identifier to [Normalization Form C (NFC)](https://www.unicode.org/reports/tr15/) at parse time.
-Both spellings of `résumé` below refer to the same variable:
+Both unicode representations of `résumé` below refer to the same variable:

 ```tomo
 func main()